cfunkz/Minecraft-DISCORD-BOT/README.md

 3. **Admin Roles:**
    - Admin roles are managed through `admin_roles.json` which is created upon bots first startup.
-   - Update this file to include the role IDs that should have administrative privileges with `/roles add`, `/roles remove` and `/roles view`.
+   - Update this file to include the role IDs that should have admin or add them with `/roles add`, `/roles remove` and `/roles view` commands in discord (Only allowed for users with moderation privileges on the given discord channel).

 ## Commands